Stocks attempt rally after 2-day selloff erases $1.7T of wealth

 |THE WENDY'S COMPANY

-Commodities were weaker, with West Texas Intermediate crude oil down 1.4 percent at $49.20 a barrel and gold off 0.2 percent at $1,646 an ounce.
+Commodities were mixed, with West Texas Intermediate crude oil up 0.4 percent at $50.10 a barrel and gold off 0.7 percent at $1,639 an ounce.

 U.S. Treasurys fell, causing the yield on the 10-year note to climb by 3 basis points to 1.36 percent.
 The yield reached a record low on Tuesday.